Undergraduate Students as Researchers

 Advisors

-As described in our policy on advisors, Duke undergraduate will need to identify a faculty advisor on their Undergraduate Student Request for Protocol Approval application.
-The IRB cannot appove an undergraduate student protocol without a faculty advisor.
-While a student may be the primary researcher on a protocol, the IRB considers the faculty advisor the responsible investigator.
-The faculty advisor will need to attest that they will take responsibility for the conduct of the research by signing the assurance section of the protocol application.
+As described in our policy on advisors, Duke undergraduate will need to identify a faculty advisor as the Principal Investigator (Section 2) on their Undergraduate Student Request for Protocol Approval or the Analysis of Existing Data Request for Protocol Approval application.
+The faculty advisor must be listed on the protocol application at the time of submission.
+The IRB cannot review an undergraduate student protocol without a faculty advisor listed.
+While a student may be the primary researcher on a protocol, the IRB considers the faculty advisor the responsible investigator for the overall conduct of the research.

 The listed advisor on the protocol application does not need to be the undergraduate’s major advisor.